Advantageous: Plot

 Gwen breaks the news of her procedure to Jules, who seems to be understanding of the circumstances.
 Together, they go to see Gwen's future body.
 After spending Christmas with Jules, Gwen completes the procedure and returns home in a new body, Gwen 2.0.
 Gwen 2.0 is unrecognizable and carries none of Gwen's distinguishing physical traits.
 Post-procedure, Gwen 2.0 is disoriented and in pain, but she does her work for the center well.
 Jules, who had been warned that her mother might be slightly different, takes care of her and administers her shots when she has difficulty breathing.
 However, Gwen 2.0 has trouble understanding and relating to Jules after the procedure.
 She tells Fisher she wants to separate from Jules, believing that Jules can take care of herself and would prefer being alone.
 Fisher is furious and reveals to Gwen 2.0 that she is not Gwen, but a twin that had been implanted with Gwen's memories; he explains the twin process to her because he thinks it will be easier for the twin Gwen to merge with the donor's memories by learning the truth.
 Gwen's original consciousness died during the procedure, but she was willing to go through with it to ensure her daughter's future.
 Gwen 2.0 is unaffected by the news and tells Fisher the part of Gwen that loved Jules did not transfer.
 When she returns home, she tells Jules that her mother is dead.
 Jules, in response to the news, initially hides the shot Gwen 2.0 needs to breathe but eventually gives it to her.
 When Jules tells Gwen 2.0 she is not sure why she kept her alive, Gwen 2.0 reassures her that her kindness is unique to her.
 Jules tells her she sounds like her mother.

 Gwen 2.0 later sees a message from Lily and Han in which they apologize for their initial dismissal and tell her that they would like to help her and Jules.
 Gwen 2.0 goes to their home and breaks the news about Gwen to them.
 Later, she organizes a picnic so that Jules can meet Han, Lily, and their boys for the first time.

 Production

-A Good Neighbors Media production in association with D.K.
-Entertainment and I Ain't Playin' Films.
-Produced by Robert Chang, Jennifer Phang, Jacqueline Kim, Theresa Navarro, Moon Molson, and Ken Jeong.

-Co-producers, James Y. Shih, Qi Luo, Sean Gillane, Liz Ortiz-Mackes, Bogdan George Apetri, Clifton Lewis.